Hurricane Preparedness, Safety and Emergency Planning for Pets.

 9. Keep Lighter fluid and matches away from pets at all times.

-Feel free to post on our Facebook page https://www.facebook.com/hurricanepetsrescue/ or e-mail us at info@hurricanepetsrescue.org e-mail and Facebook page messages are the fastest way to contact us.
-While we do not handle lost and found pets we will be happy to help in getting the word out.
+Feel free to post on our Facebook page https://www.facebook.com/hurricanepetsrescue/ or e-mail us at info@hurricanepetsrescue.org e-mail and our Facebook page messenger are the fastest way to contact us.

 Check local county shelters (GO IN PERSON, EVERY DAY TO CHECK), post flyers, put familiar scents like a dirty T shirts with your scent around your home, etc.